 - Heat the olive oil in a frying pan and add the onion and garlic.
 After about two minutes, add the smoked tofu.
 Cook until lightly browned.

 - Combine the soy milk, flour, and nutritional yeast in a mixing bowl and use an immersion blender to mix until the texture is smooth.

 - Pour the liquid into the pan and allow to reduce for a few minutes, to thicken.

 - Add the cooked spaghetti to the pan and stir until the sauce is evenly distributed.

 - Season with salt and pepper and enjoy your vegan carbonara.

 Tip: If you have a kitchen herb garden, you can use parsley to garnish this dish before serving.

 This article has been translated from German to English by Christie Sacco.
-You can find the original version here: Vegane Carbonara: Ein Rezept ohne Ei und Speck** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original version here: Vegane Carbonara: Ein Rezept ohne Ei und Speck** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?